TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machine-learning-designer-problem-with-data.md

 * "NaN" value in dataset

-    If some column of your dataset has a "NaN" value, when registering the dataset to workspace, you must specify the data type of this column as **decimal**.
+    If a column of your dataset has a `NaN` value, you must specify the data type of this column as **decimal** when registering the dataset to workspace.
 This corresponds to float64 in pandas DataFrame.
 If you specify it as **integer**, the value will be marked as "Error" at the time of registration and cannot be correctly processed by designer modules.

 ## **Recommended Documents**